vipinpatidar/ByteBlogger-client-side/README.md

 <div align="center">
 <a href="https://github.com/vipinpatidar/ByteBlogger-server-code" target="_blank">
 Go to backend github repo and download or clone it.
-Use its Dockerfile and docker-compose.yaml file by adding created frontend image
+Use it's Dockerfile and docker-compose.yaml file by adding created frontend image
 </a>
 </div>

 <br />
 <br />
 ## Using Github clone

 1. Clone the repository: